Joel Best

 • Ch 7: Toward Statistical Literacy

 "Why not consider statistical literacy a skill?
 But this raises another question: what sort of basic skill is it?"
 "This competition [between departments] means that teaching basic skills often is devalued."
 "College instructors are well aware that substantial proportions of students have trouble reading -- let alone thinking critically about -- basic graphs and tables.
-This is a very important skill because graphs and tables are certain to appear in much of the reading a students will need to do in the course of college.
+This is a very important skill because graphs and tables are certain to appear in much of the reading a student will need to do in the course of college.
 And yet, no one wants to teach this skill, or at least spend much time doing so.
 Many have the sense that students should already be proficient in these skills when they get to college (even though it is clear that many are not).
 To many others, it seems to simple, too basic -- a waste of time for professors who would prefer to teach the more advanced topics in their disciplines."
 "Thus statistic and mathematics instructors are unlikely to have any more interest in teaching statistical literacy than English professors have in teaching first-year composition.
 Nor are other departments eager to teach this material.
 I teach sociology courses, but I know that most sociology professors tend to dismiss statistical literacy as "not really sociology"; faculty in psychology and other disciplines probably have the same reaction.
 Statistical literacy falls between the stools on which academic departments perch."
 "The lessons involved in teaching statistical literacy are not so terribly difficulty; rather, the difficulty lies in finding someone willing to teach them."

 Reviews:

-Phillip Jenkins: Through his devastating work on common myths about social problems, Joel Best has established himself as a brilliant observer of our national fads and scares.
-In his latest book, More Damned Lies and Statistics, Best confronts yet more of the pseudo-statistics by which we are bamboozled day by day.
-One obvious question comes to mind: if he can deal with highly significant topics in such lucid and enjoyable prose, why can't other social scientists begin to match him?"
+"Through his devastating work on common myths about social problems, Joel Best has established himself as a brilliant observer of our national fads and scares.
+In this latest book, Best confronts yet more of the pseudo-statistics by which we are bamboozled day by day.
+One obvious question comes to mind.
+If he can deal with highly significant topics in such lucid and enjoyable prose, why can't other social scientists begin to match him?"—Philip Jenkins, author of The New Anti-Catholicism: The Last Acceptable Prejudice

 Reviews by Augsburg students: " I think that [reading] this [book] makes me a more informed person and one less easily duped.
 I feel like I am less confused, now, by conflicting claims.
 It wasn’t a book I would have read outside of class, but I’m glad I did read it."